-Students are screened for speech based on a referral by the parent or teacher.
-Supports are determined based on the results of the referral.
+Students are screened for speech.
+Classes are set up as needed.
 If you have any questions, please contact the building principal.
 The speech clinician works in the school and is an Area Education Agency Employee.

 Student Illness or Injury at School